emircado/orgsys/README.md

 -----------------------

-# Database Set Up
+### Database Set Up

 1. Create a database named `orgsys`
 2. Import the MySQL code from `db_files\testdb.sql` into the database
 3. Configure the database settings found in `application\config\database.php` if necessary

-User accounts were created to browse through the application.
-For example,
+To browse through the app as an admin, the following user credentials may be used:
 ```
 username: sirji
 password: password